-See the Political Advertising Disclaimer Chart for information on what disclaimers are required for campaign advertisements.
+See the Political Advertising Disclosure Charts for information on what disclaimers are required for campaign advertisements.

-The disclaimer portion of the ad identifies the person or entity who paid for and authorized the communication so that potential voters may know who is funding campaign advertisements.
-The Political Reform Act requires specific disclaimers for certain types of communications.
-For example, candidates for all elections in California must include "paid for by" disclaimers on campaign mailings.
+The disclosure portion of the ad identifies the person or entity who paid for and authorized the communication so that potential voters may know who is funding campaign advertisements.
+The Political Reform Act requires specific disclosures for certain types of communications.

-Please note that disclaimers must be updated in a timely manner if the committee name changes and/or if there are new $50,000 donors.
+Please note that disclosures must be updated in a timely manner if the committee name changes and/or if there are new $50,000 donors.
 For more information see our Campaign Disclosure Manuals.

 Reporting Advertisement Expenses